Indian Territory and Oklahoma Territory collectively enter the United States as Oklahoma, the 46th state.

 During the American Civil War, most tribes in Indian Territory supported the South.
 With the defeat of the Confederacy in 1865, the territory was placed under U.S. military rule.
 White cattlemen and settlers began to covet the virgin ranges of Oklahoma, and after the arrival of the railroad in the 1870s, illegal white incursion into Indian Territory flourished.
 Most of these “Boomers” were expelled, but pressure continued until the federal government agreed in 1889 to open two million acres in central Oklahoma for white settlement.
 At noon on April 22, 1889, a pistol shot signaled the opening of the new land, and tens of thousands of people rushed to stake claims.
 Those who had already made illegal entry to beat the starting gun were called “Sooners,” hence Oklahoma’s state nickname.
 The following year, the region was divided into Indian Territory and Oklahoma Territory.

-In 1907, Congress decided to admit Indian Territory and Oklahoma Territory into the Union as a single state, with all Indians in the state becoming U.S. citizens.
+In 1907, Congress decided to admit Indian Territory and Oklahoma Territory into the Union as a single state.
 Representatives of the two territories drafted a constitution, and on September 17, 1907, it was approved by voters of the two territories.
 On November 16, Oklahoma was welcomed into the United States by President Theodore Roosevelt.

 Oklahoma initially prospered as an agricultural state, but the drought years of the 1930s made the state part of the Dust Bowl.
 During the Depression, poor tenant farmers known as “Okies” were forced to travel west seeking better opportunities.
 In the 1940s, prosperity returned to Oklahoma, and oil production brought a major economic boom in the 1970s.